johnmuth/terraform-cloudfront-ecs-s3/initial-setup.md

 3. Clone this repo.

 4. Rename stuff.
-3 bucket names need to be globally unique across all of AWS.
+Bucket names need to be globally unique across all of AWS.
 The following commands should do it for you.

     Terraform state bucket name: